 Supported Formats

-Platform-Specific Video Sizes Guidelines
+Platform-Specific Video Size Guidelines

-Let’s look into the specific video requirements for each major social media platform.
+Here are the specific video requirements for each major social media platform.

 Video Size for Facebook